-Last week Adrian Reynolds offered some advice on how leaders deal with personal discouragement.
-But how should we deal with what he calls ‘ministry discouragement’?
+How should we deal with discouragement in ministry?
 Here’s some advice from Paul’s second letter to the Corinthians.

 I’m pretty sure that one of the most neglected New Testament books is 2 Corinthians.
 I can understand why.
 It’s very personal.
 It appears to be very situation-specific.
 Sure, there are some glorious purple passages, but as a whole, it tends not to be a standard go-to preaching series in church life.

 For all kinds of reasons, I think that is a great shame.

 And it is certainly a great shame for pastors and church leaders.
 I’m not sure we’re allowed to have favourite parts, but a go-to section for me (let the reader understand!) is chapter 4.
 Paul, remember, is up against it in Corinth, even in his absence.
 The super-apostles look good, sound good and act good.

 Paul, in comparison looks a bit, well, ordinary – especially as he is separated from them by a great distance.
 The epistle is his reasoned and passionate defence.

 One of the reasons I love chapter 4 so much is that it shows Paul thinking aloud as he tackles three of the main reasons why he might be discouraged.
 It’s extraordinary that he might be discouraged – after all, the glory of the New Covenant ministry is beyond words, as he has just been explaining in chapter 3.

 He knows that he cannot, therefore, lose heart (2 Cor.
 4:1).
 And yet the chapter seems to outline three ways he might do so.
 It’s instructive for us – first as a way of identifying with the apostolic ministry and seeing how we might suffer in the same ways; secondly in helping us understand what the answers are.

 These are what I call ministry discouragements.
 What are they?